fbpx

 6. Researching Keywords

-Doing keyword research can seem daunting if you have no idea where to begin your digital marketing campaign.
-Here, we’ll show you how to conduct keyword research the right way so you can boost your website’s SEO and attract more readers.
+Here, we’ll show you how to conduct keyword research the right way so you can boost your website’s SEO and attract more users.

 Seed Keywords